Don't miss our holiday offer - up to 50% OFF!

 Model: STBR Series

 Solid rubber plates with stainless steel center sleeves.
-Built for drops — the dense rubber absorbs impact without cracking or bouncing across your floor.
+Drop them — the dense rubber absorbs impact without cracking or bouncing across your floor.
 Standard 17.75″ diameter across all weights means the bar always starts at the same height.
 Available in 10, 25, 35, and 45 lb.
 Sold individually.

 Steelbody Horizontal Plate Rack